-Increasing hunter harvest, documented expansion of elk distribution, and anecdotal information indicate that elk populations are stable and possibly increasing in northeastern Washington.
+Increasing hunter harvest, documented expansion of elk distribution, and anecdotal information indicate that elk populations are at least stable and likely increasing in northeastern Washington.
 For more detailed information related to the status of Washington's elk herds, hunters should read through the most recent version of the Game Status and Trend Report and/or the Selkirk Elk Herd Plan.